Need help? Call Tony now: 01952 407599

 You can swap the musician.
 The studio stays.

-That’s the insight that changes everything about how you think about AI.
+That’s the insight that changes everything about how you think about models.
 The model is interchangeable.
 The infrastructure you build around it is the edge.

 What Ingeniculture Actually Looks Like